-- An ambulance, litter van, wheelchair van, or other form of medical transportation is medically needed to get to a Medi-Cal covered service. - You need assistance from the driver to and from the residence, vehicle or place of treatment due to a physical or medical condition.

-- You are in a wheelchair and are unable to move in and out of the vehicle without help from the driver. - The service is not covered by Medi-Cal.
+- An ambulance, litter van, wheelchair van, or other form of medical transportation is medically needed to get to a Medi-Cal covered service - You need help from the driver to and from the residence, vehicle, or place of treatment due to a physical or medical condition - You are in a wheelchair and are unable to move in and out of the vehicle without help from the driver - Medi-Cal does not cover the service

+Cost to member

-Cost to member: There is no cost when non-medical transportation is arranged by IEHP.
+There is no cost when IEHP arranges non-medical transportation.

+Travel expenses

-Travel expenses: In certain instances, IEHP may cover travel expenses such as meals, hotel stays, and other related expenses if you have to travel for doctor's appointments that are not available near your home.
-This can also be covered for an accompanying attendant and a major organ transplant donor, if applicable.
-You need to request preapproval (prior authorization) for these services by contacting IEHP at 1-800-440-IEHP (4347) (TTY 1-800-718-4347) or Call The Car (CTC) at 1-855-673-3195.
+In some cases, if you have to travel for doctor's appointments that are not available near your home, IEHP can cover travel expenses such as meals, hotel stays, and other related expenses such as parking, tolls, etc. They may also be covered for someone who is traveling with you to help you with your appointment or someone who is donating an organ to you for an organ transplant.
+You need to request pre-approval (prior authorization) for these services by contacting IEHP at 1-800-440-IEHP (4347) (TTY 1-800-718-4347) or Call The Car at 1-855-673-3195.